Charles-Dea/B3GE/README.md

 t - int - Id of a previously loaded png file.
 See load_texture() for details.

-r - float - Rotation of the sprite in radians.
+r - float - Counterclockwise rotation of the sprite in radians.

 Methods: